MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 | `server_error` | Something went wrong with the request. |

-### Determine the default MFA verification method
+### Determine the default MFA method

-Microsoft Entra determines the default strong authentication method for the user by priority as follows:
+Microsoft Entra determines the default MFA method for the user by priority as follows:

 1. Use [a system-preferred MFA](../identity/authentication/concept-system-preferred-multifactor-authentication#enable-system-preferred-mfa-in-the-microsoft-entra-admin-center).
 1. Use an MFA set as default on the user by the tenant administrator.
-1. User has only one registered strong authentication method.
+1. User has only one registered MFA method.

 ## Self-service password reset (SSPR)